jwheelo1/ECEN4763Assignment5/Assignment5.md

 ## Goal

-The main goal for this assignment is to learn how search graphs and use data structures you have created.
+The main goal for this assignment is to learn how to search efficiently in graphs and use data structures you have created.

 ## Grading